Skip to content

 That said, experienced travellers, those we watch on YouTube and whisper ‘insane’, tend to take their travel to unexpected new levels.
 They like to visit places almost unanimously considered eccentric and rather bizarre.
 Like what, you are asking?
 Like North Korea and, well, Antarctica.
-Yes, some freaks travel to Antarctica and even have reportedly unique experiences that highly contradict the very nature of this exotic place.
+Yes, some freaks travel to Antarctica and have reportedly unique experiences that highly contradict the very nature of this exotic place.

 antarctica